jimasp/behave-vsc/README.md

 - Try temporarily disabling other extensions.
 Especially if they relate to behave, gherkin or cucumber.

-- Any extension errors should pop up in a notification window, but you can also look at debug logs and error stacks by enabling `xRay` in the extension settings and using vscode command "Developer: Toggle Developer Tools".
+- Any extension errors should pop up in a notification window, warnings will be in the Behave VSC output window, you can also look at debug logs and error stacks by enabling `xRay` in the extension settings and using vscode command "Developer: Toggle Developer Tools".

 - The extension is only tested with a few [example projects](https://github.com/jimasp/behave-vsc/tree/main/example-projects).
 It's possible that something specific to your project/setup/environment is not accounted for.
 See [Contributing](CONTRIBUTING.md) for instructions on debugging the extension with your own project.
-(If you debug with your own project, you may also wish to check whether the same issue occurs with one of the example project workspaces that has a similar structure to your own.)
+(If you debug with your own project, you may also wish to check whether the same issue occurs with one of the example project workspaces that has a similar structure to your own project.)

 ---

 ## Known issues and limitations

 - If you hit a filewatcher limit in your workspace, then you will need to use the refresh button in the test explorer to see new/modified tests and update step navigation.
-(For a better experience, you should increase the watcher file handle limit on your operating system, or reduce the number of filewatchers.)
+(For a better experience, you should increase the watcher file handle limit on your operating system, or reduce the number of filewatchers e.g. by disabling extensions that watch the entire workspace folder.)

 - Step navigation limitations ("Go to Step Definition" and "Find All Step References"):

   - Step matching does not always match as per behave.
 It uses a simple regex match via replacing `{foo}` -> `{.*}`.
 As such, it does *not* consider `re` regex matching like `(?P<foo>foo)`, typed parameters like `{foo:d}`, or `cfparse` cardinal parameters like `{foo:?}`.

   - Step navigation only finds features and steps that are inside your project folder.
-If you import steps in python from outside your project folder it won't find them.
-(You can however install external steps as a package and use the `importedSteps` setting.)
+If you import steps in python from outside your project folder it won't find them, however you can install external steps as a python package and use the `importedSteps` setting to enable navigation.

 - There is currently a bug in the MS python extension if you are using `unittest` for your python tests in a multiroot project and you hit the `>>` (Run Tests) button (or equivalent command) to execute all tests.
 This may cause your test run not to stop or not to update test results correctly.
 Workarounds are: